By Terry Trucco

 “It’s all about taste,” says bartender Kevin Draper, who plans to spend a chunk of his shift squeezing juices.
 “Drinks taste clean and crisp when everything’s fresh.”

 To toast the bar’s sleek, ice blue surroundings, ten new cocktails headline the drinks menu.
-All sport New York themes: a revamped cosmo made with guava juice instead of cranberry is called Mr. Big, while Madison Square is a riff on a Margarita (with fresh lime juice).
+All sport New York themes: Mr. Big is a revamped cosmo made with guava juice instead of cranberry while Madison Square is a riff on a Margarita (with fresh lime juice).
 Classic

 cocktails score classic ingredients, like the Mad Men-era martini made from Plymouth Gin, Dolin Vermouth and Rhubarb Bitters.

 Whatever.
 There’s always health.
 Draper slips a slice of starfruit on the rim of a Mr. Big.
-“Your vitamin C,” he says.
+“Your vitamin C,” he says with a wink.